mistralai/mistral-finetune/README.md

 }
 ```

 - _Function calling_: conversational data stored in the `"messages"` key in the form of a list.
-Each list item is a dictionary containing the `"role"` and `"content"` or `"tool_calls"` keys. `"role"` is a string being one of "user", "assistant", "system_prompt", or "tool".
+Each list item is a dictionary containing the `"role"` and `"content"` or `"tool_calls"` keys. `"role"` is a string being one of "user", "assistant", "system", or "tool".
 The loss will only be computed if "role" == "assistant".

 **Note**: In function calling the `"id"` of `"tool_calls"` and the `"tool_call_id"` are randomly generated strings of exactly 9 chars.
 We recommend to generate this automatically
 in a data preparation script as is done [here](https://github.com/mistralai/mistral-finetune/blob/208b25c0f7299bb78d06cea25b82adee03834319/utils/reformat_data_glaive.py#L74).